 Many people likely don’t realize that the NEA sponsors Read Across America Day which reaches over 45 million teachers and impressionable children.
 That’s a giant platform to push an agenda on.

-Getting back to the OEA tweet, the “Social justice standards” mentioned are aligned to Common Core and, to be blunt, are leftist indoctrination garbage with zero academic value.
+Getting back to the OEA tweet, the “Social justice standards” mentioned are aligned to Common Core and, to be blunt, are indoctrination garbage with zero academic value.
 The shortest, most accurate description of Teaching Tolerance’s materials comes from Discover the Networks:

 “The Teaching Tolerance lesson kits contain reading materials and suggested classroom activities designed to steer K-12 students toward the conclusion that America is an inequitable, racist, and sexist society.”